 The key to deep client engagement

-My coach friend pointed out to the engineer that he did ‘do feelings’, just as everyone does.
+My coach friend pointed out to the engineer that he did, in fact, ‘do feelings’, just as everyone does.

 His idea of ‘I do not do feelings’ was an emotional reaction to his own insecurity in dealing with people.

 His insecure feelings were what was making it difficult for him to meaningfully connect with other people and why he often brought out the worst in them.

 It is extremely powerful for people to learn the real source of their feelings.

 Human beings live in a thought-feeling system – we feel our thinking, not our circumstances.

 This seemingly small distinction, once grasped, is probably the most important thing you can ever learn.
 It leads to a significant reduction in unnecessary (and often destructive) thinking and increasing feelings of well-being.

 What does this have to do with financial planning?

 Your most important quality when working with your clients is the quality of your presence.